pebblecode/pebblecode.github.io/events/index.md

    description: "In conjunction with Ingenin, pebble {code} chaired a seminar on Innovation in the Insurance sector.
 Innovation Expert; Manjit Rana talked us through the ways the digital revolution is impacting on Insurance."
    eventlink: "/events/insurance-seminar/"

+hackdays:
+ - name: Innovation in Insurance
+   date: "May 31, 2016"
+   location: Quaglinos
+   thumbnail: "/img/events/manjit.jpg"
+   description: "In conjunction with Ingenin, pebble {code} chaired a seminar on Innovation in the Insurance sector.
+Innovation Expert; Manjit Rana talked us through the ways the digital revolution is impacting on Insurance."
+   eventlink: "/events/insurance-seminar/"

 ---